An Architect’s Guide to Glazing

 When we talk about windows, we’re usually referring to our custom, solid bronze window frames, because that’s what we design and manufacture – but of course, a window isn’t a window without the glass.

-We work closely with architects to develop bespoke window frame systems for both residential and commercial projects, and we offer a range of glazing options to help them achieve the visual effects and efficiency performance they’re looking for.
+We work closely with architects to develop bespoke window and door frame systems for both residential and commercial projects, and partner with the expert team At AGNORA/West Coast Glazing to offer an unparalleled range of custom glazing options designed to meet their exact vision.

 Our glazing method